wolkenheim/spring-kafka-avro/README.md

 --header 'Content-Type: application/json' \
 --data-raw '{"id" : "12345", "name": "my shoe", "description": "goes here", "state": "ACTIVE", "crossSellingIds" : ["42332"]}'
 ```
-Now all the producer logic abides in its own @Service.
+Now all the producer logic abides in its own Service.
 Freshly produced products via Postman should be visible in the kafka-avro-console-consumer.

-## 4. Add an avro consumer
+## 4. Add an Avro consumer
 Now we can add a consumer inside the Spring Boot application.
 This is basically one annotation:
 ```
 @KafkaListener(topics = "${topic.product}")